Home Page | Author Bios | Buy the Book

 Michael L. Burgoyne

-Michael Burgoyne graduated cum laude from the University of Arizona with a Bachelors Degree in Political Science and was commissioned a Second Lieutenant of Armor in May 1999.
+Michael Burgoyne was commissioned a Second Lieutenant of Armor in May 1999.

 While posted to Fort Carson, CO, he served as a Tank Platoon Leader, Scout Platoon Leader and Cavalry Troop Executive Officer in the Third Armored Cavalry Regiment.